Irregular Warfare 201 (IW-201)

 Accessing the Course

-IW-201 is available on the Defense Security Cooperation University virtual classroom called MyDSCU.
-An account is required and registration can be completed at this link.
-From the myDSCU homepage (once logged in), type IW-201 in the search bar at the top right.
+This class is available on the Defense Security Cooperation University virtual classroom called MyDSCU.
+An account is required and registration can be completed at this link

 For detailed instructions on accessing the course, you can download the IWC eLearning Quick Reference Sheet.

-For instructions on accessing the course as a Foreign National, you can download the Foreign Nationals Without CAC instructions.
+For instructions on accessing the course without CAC access or as a Foreign National, you can download the Individuals without a CAC and Foreign Nationals instructions.